hugorclt/transcendance/README.md

 ---

-made with 💜 by mlaouedj, dsaada and hrecolet!
+made with 💜 by ddordain, dsaada and hrecolet!